ride-app/.github/profile/README.md

 ## Hi there 👋

 We are Ride, an on-demand e-rickshaw app for small towns.
-If you think that's cool and exciting email me at dk@rideapp.in
+If you think that's cool and exciting email me at bossman@rideapp.in

 What we use:
  #### Frontned